matthewlehner/matthewlehner.net/source/2015-10-19-using-webpack-with-phoenix-and-elixir.md

 the best client side tools.

 By the end of this guide, you'll have wepback running at parity with the default Brunch configuration that Phoenix comes with.
+Here's an [example repo][webpack-phoenix-example].

 ## Initializing the Phoenix Application